 - The Media Library lets you upload and access your media files.
 You can also directly Insert Media to a page or post.

-- Site navigation is controled through drag-and-drop Navigation Menus(or the Customizer).
+- Site navigation is controlled through drag-and-drop Navigation Menus(or the Customizer).

-- WordPress Widgets are a great way to add useful information to your site.
+- WordPress Widgets is a great way to add useful information to your site.